openmc-dev/openmc/docs/source/io_formats/settings.rst

     *Default*: None

-  :batches:
-    An Iterable of integers indicating at what batches a surface source file should be written.
+  :max_surf_files:
+    An integer value indicating the number of surface source files to be written containing the maximum number of particles each.
 The surface source bank will be cleared in simulation memory each time a surface source file is written.
-By default, in the absence of this attribute, a ``surface_source.h5`` file will be created after the last batch.
+    By default a ``surface_source.h5`` file will be created when the maximum number of saved particles is reached.

-    *Default*: None
+    *Default*: 1

   :mcpl:
     An optional boolean which indicates if the banked particles should be